 Welcome to the Copyright Website

-the ultimate copyright portal for real world, practical copyright information.
 Launched on May Day 1995, the Copyright Website strives to lubricate the machinations of information delivery.
-As spice is to Dune, information is to the Web; the spice must flow.
+As spice is to Dune, information is to the web; the spice must flow.

 What is Copyright?